 “Turn that down!”
-Yes, there are certain side effects for other household members if there is an electric guitar around.
+Yes, there are certain side effects for other household members if there is an electric guitar around, get more news about electric guitar.
 The main issue is that the output of the speaker could be extremely loud.
 The good thing is that the output speaker has an adjustable volume function.
 That, and it also has the ability to output sound via headphones.
 Therefore, I would be responsible for my own hearing loss!

 I owned that guitar for a few years and played only occasionally.
 After all, I had other interests which took up much of my time.
 To this day, I can still play the intro to “Sweet Child of Mine” by Guns N’ Roses, one of my former favorite bands.
 Will I own a guitar in the future?
 Only time will tell!
 But I’m always open to the possibility.